dslab-epfl/s2e2-gui/README.md

 //   content:
 //     checked:
 //       type: bool
-//       description: "this is the description of checked
+//       description: "this is the description of checked"